CoMakery/virtue-dao/README.md

 **How is Virtue initially distributed?
 What if no one has remaining virtue?**

 The initial agents can distribute some amount of virtue in every period, regardless of their current level of virtue.
-There may be a better solution to this, but we need to avoid locking funds because everyones virtue has decayed and no one should receive any tokens.
+There may be a better solution to this, but we need to avoid locking funds because everyones virtue has decayed and no one should receive any points.

 # Thanks!